 Getting help with your content and marketing should be liberating!
 That’s how you know you’ve found the right fit.

-As a solopreneur or small business owner, your company’s messaging needs to be in your voice – not a marketing company’s voice.
+As a solopreneur or small business owner, your company’s messaging needs to be in your brand voice – not a marketing company’s voice.
 A useful marketing service will help you figure out what your voice is, and how to best position it.

 Instead of coming up with a tagline or a body of content from the outside and applying it like an outfit or a suit of armor, I work with clients to reveal what’s already inside and at work in their businesses.